 The effect of phentolamine on female fertility has not been studied.
 Male rats treated with oral phentolamine for nine weeks (four weeks prior to mating, 3 weeks during the mating period and 2 weeks after mating) were mated with untreated females.
 At doses up to 143-times human therapeutic exposure levels at the Cmax, no adverse effects on male fertility parameters or on reproductive parameters in the untreated females mated with the treated males were observed.

 Use In Specific Populations

-Oral administration of phentolamine to pregnant rats and mice at doses at least 24 times the recommended dose (based on a 60 kg human) resulted in slightly decreased growth and slight skeletal immaturity of the fetuses.
-Immaturity was manifested by increased incidence of incomplete or unossified calcaneal and phalangeal nuclei of the hind limb and of incompletely ossified sternebrae.
-At oral phentolamine doses at least 60 times the recommended dose (based on a 60 kg human), a slightly lower rate of implantation was found in the rat.
-Phentolamine did not affect embryonic or fetal development in the rabbit at oral doses at least 20 times the recommended dose (based on a 60 kg human).
-No teratogenic or embryotoxic effects were observed in the rat, mouse, or rabbit studies.
+Oral administration of phentolamine to pregnant rats and mice at doses at least 24-times the recommended dose (based on a mg/m² comparison with a 60 kg human) resulted in slightly decreased growth and slight skeletal immaturity of the fetuses.
+Immaturity was manifested by increased incidence of incomplete or unossified calcanei and phalangeal nuclei of the hind limb and of incompletely ossified sternebrae.
+At oral phentolamine doses at least 60-times the recommended dose (based on a mg/m² comparison with a 60 kg human),a slightly lower rate of implantation was found in the rat.
+Phentolamine did not affect embryonic or fetal development in the rabbit at oral doses at least 20-times the recommended dose (based on a mg/m² comparison with a 60 kg human).
+No malformations or embryofetal deaths were observed in the rat, mouse or rabbit studies.